ericktafel1/Main-Notes/📗HTB Boxes/_Box Writeups.md

 # Foothold
-- gain user via exploit
+- gain shell via exploit

 # PrivEsc
-- escalate from user to root
+- escalate from webshell to user to root